fortrabbit/blog/hello-world.md

 ---
 title: Hello world!
 author: fl
-excerpt: "The obvious first post claiming we are here to take over the world."
+excerpt: The obvious first post claiming we are here to take over the world.
 created: 2012-06-15
+tags:
+  - chronicles
+published: true
 ---